 If you weren’t already aware, the Internet is typically the first place people look when they’re searching for information on what you do.
 Additionally, the Internet is typically one of the first places people look when they want to find out about you or your business – or, as we say in the online world, they Google you.

-Getting ready to choose your domain name?
-Typically people will Google you first when they’re searching for information on what you do and your business.
-That being said, you can probably surmise just how important it is to not only have the people you want to find you, find you, but also to have them find the information you want them to find both quickly and easily – And having great domain names is a critical step in making that happen.
+That being said, you can probably surmise just how important it is to not only have the people you want to find you but also to have them find the information you want them to find both quickly and easily – And having a great domain name strategy is a critical step in making that happen.

-Now over the years I’ve coached a number of small businesses as well as independent professionals such as authors, real estate agents, network marketers, and sales representatives of larger corporations, and I’ve seen them choose and/or use all kinds of effective as well as ineffective domain names – most of the time, not really being aware of how important and powerful a properly chosen domain name can be.
+We’ve seen them choose and/or use all kinds of practical and ineffective domain names – most of the time, not being aware of how important and powerful a properly chosen domain name can be.

 - Learn what keywords people search for when looking for what you do and look to use those in your domain names.